All Products

 3. Init Hook: Function Compute executes the configured Initializer hook.
 For more information, see Initializer hooks.

-The following figure shows the phases.
+The following figure shows the Creating phase.

 image

-Instances are created in the following scenarios:
+The Creating phase is triggered in the following scenarios:

 Invoke